DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Abstract

 \section{Abstract}

-Technological advances have spurred an increase in data complexity and dimensionality.
-We are now in an era in which data sets containing thousands of features are commonplace.
-To digest and analyze such high-dimensional data, dimension reduction techniques have been developed and advanced along with computational power.
-Of these techniques, nonlinear methods are most commonly employed because of their ability to construct visually interpretable embeddings.
-Unlike linear methods, these methods non-uniformly stretch and shrink space to create a visual impression of the high-dimensional data.
-Since capturing high-dimensional structures in a significantly lower number of dimensions requires drastic manipulation of space, nonlinear dimension reduction methods are known to occasionally produce false structures, especially in noisy settings.
-In an effort to deal with this phenomenon, we developed an interactive tool that enables analysts to better understand and diagnose their dimension reduction results.
-It uses various analytical plots to provide a multi-faceted perspective on results to determine legitimacy.
+When faced with new data, we often conduct a cluster analysis to obtain a better understanding of the data's structure and the archetypical samples present in the data.
+This process often includes visualization of the data, either as a way to discover or verify clusters.
+However, the increases in data complexity and dimensionality has made this step very tricky.
+To visualize data, nonlinear dimension reduction methods are the de facto standard for their ability to non-uniformly stretch and shrink space in order to preserve local clusters.
+Because this process requires a drastic manipulation of space, however, nonlinear dimension reduction methods are known to produce false structures, especially when mishandled.
+A common consequence that often goes undetected by the untrained eye is over-clustering of the data.
+In efforts to deal with this phenomenon, we developed an interactive tool that empowers analysts to distinguish false clusters and better interpret their high-dimensional clustering results.
+The tool uses various analytical plots to provide a multi-faceted perspective on the data's global structure as well as local inter-cluster relationships, helping users determine the legitimacy of their high-dimensional clustering results.
 The tool is available via an R package named \href{https://www.github.com/justinmlin/DRtool}{DRtool}.